Team-Burberry/Gamut/README.md

 ### [Create a Post](components/new-post)

 - Developed by [Logan Qiu](https://github.com/logan-qiu)
+- Once logged in, users will be able to create posts with one of the categories retrieved from the Neo4j database, and once completed, a new post will be rendered in home feed, search tab, as well as on the profile page.

 ### [Profile](components/profile)

 - Developed by [Logan Qiu](https://github.com/logan-qiu)
+- Logged in users will be able to see their profile image, personal information and all the posts he/she created.
+Users are able to also edit and update their personal information and once submitted, it will update automatically without refreshing the page.
+Lastly, once users click on the sign out button, they will be signed out and re-directed to the log in page.

 ### [Backend Architecture](docs/API-guide.md) and [Database](docs/Learnings.md)